9. How To Secure Your Financial Future as an Entrepreneur

 Are you a mom who is ready to quit their job and get serious about starting their own business?
 I have just the thing for you!
 My free webinar From Corporate to Creator: A Roadmap for Moms Ready to Build a Business takes place on Thursday, August 1st, 2024, and will give you a 5 step process to help you take action.
 It’s my last live event before maternity leave, so don’t miss it!
 Click here to grab your spot now.

 If you're looking for the right environment to start your networking journey, look no further than my group, the Mom Entrepreneurs Circle.
-Join us for mutual support, advice sharing, and the tools you need for both you and your business to thrive.
+Sign up below for mutual support, advice sharing, and the tools you need for both you and your business to thrive.
 We meet on the 2nd Thursday of each month and participation is totally free!

 What You’ll Learn from this Episode: